siganberg/esphome-components/README.md

 - Clone this repository.
 - Install Home Assistant ESPHome and Visual Studio Code add-ons if you haven't installed it yet.
-- Using Visual Studio Code add-ons, navigate to the `config` folder.
-Copy the content the folder `custom-components` to the `config`.
+- Using Visual Studio Code add-ons, navigate to the `config/esphome` folder.
+Copy folder `custom-components` and `motionsensor.yaml` on this folder.
-- Copy the `motionsensor.yaml` to the `config`
 - Open ESPHome WebUI.
 You should see the `motionsensor` OFFLINE.
 If not try restarting HomeAssistant.

 ![](images/3dot.png)